China's state firms cool on new derivatives power

 There is no shortage of local examples to illustrate the risks.

-Air China, China National Aviation Fuel, and shipper China Cosco Holdings, also suffered heavy losses on derivatives.
+Air China (601111.SS)(0753.HK), China National Aviation Fuel, and shipper China Cosco Holdings, also suffered heavy losses on derivatives.

 The head of futures at a central government-owned company said Beijing had acted in response to rising demand for hedging, but the newly enabled companies were aware of the risks and would be cautious.